 17.1.3 Evaluation

-Candidates for the Graduate Diploma in Fisheries Resource Management must obtain a grade of B or better in all program courses.
+Candidates for the Graduate Diploma in Marine Studies (Fisheries Resource Management) must obtain a grade of B or better in all program courses.

 17.1.4 Courses

-Courses required for the Graduate Diploma (Fisheries Resource Management) must be selected from the Courses section outlined under the Master of Marine Studies (Fisheries Resource Management) program.
+Courses required for the Graduate Diploma in Marine Studies (Fisheries Resource Management) must be selected from the Courses section outlined under the Master of Marine Studies (Fisheries Resource Management) program.

 17.2 Master of Marine Studies (Fisheries Resource Management)

 The Master of Marine Studies (Fisheries Resource Management) is a multi-disciplinary program of study that will provide the candidate with exposure to all dimensions of modern fisheries resource management in an international context.
 The program is aimed at professionals working in or intending to enter careers in fisheries management.
 The program is offered online and requires successful completion of either 24 credit hours of course work and a Major Report, or 30 credit hours of course work.
-Students who have successfully completed the requirements for the Graduate Diploma may elect to continue their program of study in order to earn the Degree.
+Students who have successfully completed the requirements for the Graduate Diploma in Marine Studies (Fisheries Resource Management) may elect to continue their program of study in order to earn the Degree.

 17.2.1 Admission Requirements